 7th January 2014: Bob’s Knob

 Portlanders can no longer enjoy Bob’s knob.
 No relation to Robert the rabbit pictured previously on this the page.
 Somebody mentions the forbidden rabbits in the comments.
-Also a great comment from a local that the opening of the prison in 1860 was the best thing to happen to the Portland gene pool since the Spanish Armada:
+Also a great if sardonic comment from a local that the opening of the prison in 1860 was the best thing to happen to the Portland gene pool since the Spanish Armada:

 18th February 2014: A strange Japanese twin of Portland